-The process for managing sexually harmful behaviour can be found in the inter-agency safeguarding procedures on the DSCB website (http://www.dorsetlscb.co.uk/site/advice-for-people-working-with-children/local-inter-agency-procedures/).
+The process for managing sexually harmful behaviour can be found in the multi-agency safeguarding procedures on the Surrey SCB website http://surreyscb.procedures.org.uk.
 In brief, a multi-agency meeting should be convened by Children's Social Care following the referral and an action plan agreed.
-A School risk assessment will be put in place, preferably by way of a meeting, which includes parents/carers and other professionals where they are involved.
+A School risk assessment will be put in place, preferably by way of a meeting, which includes parents/carers and other practitioners where they are involved.